 Short Amazon Tours from Puerto Maldonado

 Puerto Maldonado is such a great place for a short Amazon tour of one, two, or three nights because the wildlife-rich Tambopata National Reserve is only 20 or 30 minutes from the gateway town, which means you don’t waste time getting to the biodiversity rich areas.
-Our suggestions for short amazon tours are the Sandoval Lake Lodge and the Posada Amazonas Lodge.
+Our suggestions for short amazon tours are the Posada Amazonas Lodge, Sandoval Lake Lodge and Refugio Amazonas Lodge.
 These were chosen for easy access from Puerto Maldonado and incredible wildlife: